tikcccc/isbim-official-web/doc/reference-doc/pages/privacy policy.md

 We use cookies to enhance the functionality of our web-based platforms (JARVIS) and for analytics purposes.
 By using our Services, you consent to the use of cookies.
 11. Contact & Other Conditions
 Children's Privacy: Our applications are designed for construction professionals and are not directed to children under 13.
-Contact Us: Any questions about this Privacy Policy should be addressed to: support@isbim.hk
+Contact Us: Any questions about this Privacy Policy should be addressed to: solution@isbim.com.hk